Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: The Incentive Issue

+It is natural to ask about the incentive issue.
+That is, apart from the objective of fairness, we also hope that each agent is better off after the adjustments to make them happy with the new allocation.
+It is not difficult to see that all the algorithms given in this paper in the noncontiguous setting satisfy the incentive property.
+Furthermore, we prove in Lemma~\ref{lem:incentive-property-of-round-robin} that if we re-run the round-robin algorithm with a deterministic tie-breaking rule upon the arrival of a new item, the valuation of each agent will not decrease in the new allocation.
+This immediately leads to the incentive property of the algorithms given by He et al. \cite{DBLP:conf/ijcai/HePPZ19} which are based on the round-robin algorithm.

+Now we prove the incentive property of the round-robin algorithm.
 Recall that in the round-robin algorithm, agents pick their favorite items alternately in each round.
-We will show that if we re-run the round-robin algorithm with a deterministic tie-breaking rule upon the arrival of a new good, then the valuation of each agent will not decrease.
-This immediately leads to the incentive property of the algorithms given by \cite{DBLP:conf/ijcai/HePPZ19} which are based on the round-robin algorithm.

 Suppose that there are $n$ agents and $m$ items $g_1, \ldots, g_m$.
 In the outcome of the round-robin algorithm, we use $C^j_i$ to denote the index of the item obtained by agent $i$ in round $j$.
 In particular, $C^j_i = 0$ if agent $i$ does not obtain any item in round $j$, and let $v_i(0) = 0$ for all $i \in N$.
 Note that there are $\lceil m / n \rceil$ rounds in total.
-When a new item $g_{m + 1}$ arrives and we run the round-robin algorithm again to assign all the $m + 1$ items to agents, let $\widetilde{C}^i_a$ denote the outcome analogously.
-Now we formally present the incentive property in the following lemma.
+When a new item $g_{m + 1}$ arrives, we run the round-robin algorithm again to allocate all the $m + 1$ items.
+Let $\widetilde{C}^j_i$ denote the new outcome analogously.

 \begin{lemma} For every $1 \leq j \leq \lceil (m + 1) / n \rceil$ and $i \in N$, we have $v_i(C^j_i) \leq v_i(\widetilde{C}^j_i)$. \end{lemma}

 \begin{proof} Without loss of generality, we assume that the agent with a smaller index always picks an item before the agent with a larger index in each round.
 Define